daytonpe/continuous-fault-diagnostic/README.md

 ## Data Generator

 Run the following commands:
-`cd iot;`
+`cd iot`
-`java -jar datagen-1.0-SNAPSHOT.jar -all`
+`java -jar datagen-2.2-SNAPSHOT.jar -all`

-## Running InfluxDB
+## Running InfluxDB & Grafana

-Assuming you have Docker, Docker CLI, and docker-compose CLI installed you can simply run this command to start the TSDB on port 8086
+Assuming you have Docker, Docker CLI, and docker-compose CLI installed you can simply run this command to start the TSDB on port 8086 and the Grafana visualization service at localhost:3000

-`docker-compose up timeseriesdb`
+`docker-compose up`

 ## Fault Diagnostic Jupyter Notebook